The Coding Sloth thumbnail

 3. Being Afraid to Break Things

-It’s easy to get caught up trying to build complex systems with microservices, multiple databases, message queues, and more — especially after reading about big tech companies.
-But these architectures evolved over years and require teams.
+It’s easy to get caught up in designing complex systems with microservices, multiple databases, and message queues—especially after reading advanced engineering blogs.

-Why it matters: Overengineering wastes time and complicates small projects unnecessarily.
+Why it matters: Overengineering wastes time and energy, especially on personal projects that don’t need enterprise-level complexity.

 5. Forgetting That Users Are Not Developers